 State of Matter

-solo exhibition, Vitrine Gallery, 2019
+Vitrine Gallery, 2019

 300 meter cotton rope (red and white), methylene blue (liquid and dried), dust from mdf, wax